GCA-VH-lab/RiboSeqPy/README.md

 3) HISAT2    ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads

    _version 2.0.5_ or higher.
-   Hisat2 trims ends of reads with bad quality.
+   Hisat2 trims ends of reads with bad quality by default.
 That leads to uncorrect mapping of ribosome location.
    From the version 2.0.5 there is an option to turn this behavior off.

 4) [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)